Resveratrol

 Kardiovaskulární choroby

-- No evidence of benefit from resveratrol in those who already have heart disease [1]
+- no evidence of benefit from resveratrol in those who already have heart disease [1]

 - 2014 Chinese meta-analysis found weak evidence that high-dose resveratrol supplementation could reduce systolic blood pressure.[1]